About the park

 Umedalen Skulptur has received considerable attention and numerous awards.
 These include:

-Magazines of Sweden Best European art event in Sweden in 2000, Culture and Enterprise’s first prize for best cultural sponsorship in 2004, Council of Urban Planning’s 2006 prize for the best example of art and design in the public domain and the Umeå region tourism price in 2007.
+Magazines of Sweden Best European art event in Sweden in 2000, Swedish Arts and Business Awards 2004, Council of Urban Planning’s 2006 prize for the best example of art and design in the public domain and the Umeå region tourism price in 2007.

 NUMBER OF EXHIBITIORS SINCE 1994: